Leonard Blussé

 Leonard Blussé van Oud Alblas (born 23 July 1946 in Rotterdam) is a Dutch historian concerned with the field of Asian-European relations.
 Blussé has authored, co-authored or edited more than twenty books since 2000.
 He is the founder of the journal Itinerario and initiated the Crayenborgh College guest lecture series which was the first honours class in a Dutch University.
 He was elected a member of Academia Europaea in 2010.

 Biography

 Education

-Bussé studied sinology at Leiden University (1965-1973), anthropology at the National Taiwan University (1970-1972) and history at Kyoto University (1972-1975).
+Blussé studied sinology at Leiden University (1965-1973), anthropology at the National Taiwan University (1970-1972) and history at Kyoto University (1972-1975).
 He obtained his doctorate from Leiden University in 1986.

 Academic career

 Blussé worked at Leiden University from 1975 until his retirement in 2011.
 He started as research coordinator at the Department of Indonesian Studies, became assistant professor in 1987 and Professor of History of European-Asian Relations in 1998.

 Blussé was visiting researcher at Tokyo University (1981), and Princeton University (1991–92).
 He was professor of Southeast Asian History at Xiamen University from 1999-2011, Erasmus Professor of Southeast Asian History at Harvard University in 2005-2006, and Visiting Professor at Kyoto University in 2012-2013.